-A damp, water-damaged crawl space can also wreak havoc on your utilities.
-If your bills start to rise seemingly without reason, hydrostatic pressure may be to blame.
-As your crawl space begins to leak, it becomes more difficult for your HVAC system to maintain a consistent temperature throughout your home.
-As such, your bills will rise until you waterproof your home.
+A damp, water-damaged crawl space can also have a major effect on your utilities.
+Hydrostatic pressure could be the reason your utility bills begin to rise suddenly.
+This happens because as your crawl space begins to leak, it becomes more difficult for your HVAC system to maintain a consistent temperature throughout your home.
+That said, your bills will continue to rise until you find an effective waterproofing solution.

 Your Basement Health

-Crawl spaces are more sensitive to water damage than basements, but that doesn’t mean basement owners can let their maintenance fall by the wayside.
-If your basement starts to leak, it can allow critters into your home just as easily as your crawl space would.
-A damp basement is also a health risk for your family, as exposure to extensive moisture can cause people to develop allergies or asthma.
+Although crawl spaces are more susceptible to water damage compared to basements, you can’t let your basement go without regular maintenance.
+If your basement starts to leak or collect moisture, it can allow infestations and potential illnesses just as easily as your crawl space would.
+A damp basement is also a health risk for your family, as exposure to extensive moisture can cause residents to develop allergies or asthma.